Roast Defects

 Cup signs: Grassy, vegetal, savory (broccoli, turnip, celery), straw, hay; sharp or sour acidity without sweetness; very low extraction (1–4 percentage points below normal).

 Cause: Insufficient inner-bean development — the cellulose core was not fully broken down during roasting.
 May occur despite reaching target color if early ΔT was insufficient or DTR was too short.
+Often occurs when roasters attempt very light roasts but drop the beans too early.

 Baked Flavors